da4089/twebo/README.md

 Phase 1
 -------

+* Login / Logout
+  * Manage a collection of users
+  * Create / delete users
+  * Consider using API keys for application principals
+* Create / destroy groups
+  * Invite users to subscribe
+  * Optionally, prevent uninvited users from subscribing
+* Subscribe / unsubscribe
-* Subscribe by groups
+  * Subscribe by group name
   * Subscriptions are persistent
 * “Delivery” is a match between a published message and an active subscription
   * The result is that your queue gets a pointer/handle/id for the